cleon30/Bounty-Questions/README.md

 ### Description

 Hey Hunter 🥷 , did you knew that you can create tokens in Solana?
-In Solana we use SPL token stardards and are very easy to create.
+In Solana we use SPL token standards and are very easy to create.

 In this challenge we will work with Fungible Tokens 🪙 🪙 🪙